Adam-Suvarna/Adam-Suvarna/README.md

 $ cat about.txt
 ```

-Cybersecurity student.
-I spend most of my time understanding how things break:
+I spend most of my time understanding how things break: networks, systems,
-networks, systems, applications, trust.
-Then I document it, because knowing isn't enough
-if you can't prove it.
+applications, trust.
+Then I document it, because knowing isn't enough if you can't prove it.

 <br>